 Application : Applied

+Лурной

-Explanation on : application of the practice The Board Diversity Policy ("Policy") reiterates that the Board shall comprise members who collectively have the right mix of qualifications, skills and competencies and other complementary attributes that will best serve the needs of the Company.
+Explanation on : The Board Diversity Policy ("Policy") reiterates that the Board shall

+application of the comprise members who collectively have the right mix of qualifications,

+practice skills and competencies and other complementary attributes that will best serve the needs of the Company.
 It identifies gaps in competencies, skills and diversity among members and takes the necessary steps to remedy them to ensure they can add value to the deliberations and decision-making at the Board and Board Committee levels.
 The Policy recommends and promotes gender and age diversity and aims to increase the representation of women candidates on the Board.
 The Board regularly reviews its composition using a skills matrix.
-During 2018, there were several changes to the Board composition, which included the resignation of an ED and appointment of an Independent Director.
+During 2019, there were few changes to the Board composition, which included the resignation of an ED/CEO (Mr Leon Harland) and redesignation of an Independent Director to an ED/CEO (Mr Gary Christenson).
 The selection of senior management is also based on objective criteria, skills, experience, cultural background and gender.

-Explanation for : departure Not applicable
+Explanation for : Not applicable

+departure

-Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are requ ired to complete the columns below.
+Non-large companies are encouraged

+to complete the columns b

 Measure :

 Timeframe :